confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ```
 ![point-cloud](point-cloud.png)

 Here again, we can see that the maximum mean strain occurs at a different point from the maximum strain amplitude.
 We call this "point cloud divergence", and it is more likely to be seen as parts of the model experience high mean strains.
-This introduces some ambiguity about which point is actually most critical, a topic we will revisit in the next sections.
+This introduces some ambiguity about which point is actually most critical, a topic we will revisit in the future examples.

 Note also that our field output report provided us with the *absolute* maximum principal scalar values for strain amplitude.
 This considers the absolute value of the *maximum* principal strain, and the absolute value of the *minimum* principal strain, and returns the larger of the two while preserving the sign.
 We will consider this subtlety more carefully in upcoming episodes, but for now we are simply plotting the absolute value.

 ## Next

-This completes the [Design Tutorial](/#design-tutorial) series, and with it a high level overview of common industry practices for design and analysis of a superelastic nitinol medical component.
-If you feel inspired to continue into more speculative terrain, this series provides a foundation for the [SMST-2017](/#smst-2017) series.
+This completes the [Design Tutorial](/nitinol-design-concepts/#design-tutorial) series, and with it a high level overview of common industry practices for design and analysis of a superelastic nitinol medical component.
+If you feel inspired to continue into more speculative terrain, this series provides a foundation for the [SMST-2017](/nitinol-design-concepts/#smst-2017) series.
 There, we explore volumetric and probabilistic enhancements to the methods introduced here.

 ## Credits